skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 # Structure of the computer
 ---
-### Neumann's principles and their effects
+### Neumann-principle (1946)
+- has to be completely electronical, and has to have a central control system
+- has to process instructions one by one
+- has to use binary number system
+- should store data and programs on internal memory and storage
+- has to be Turing machine based
-- In 1946 Neumann created the ideal operation
+	- First Neumann computer: EDVAC
-	- Input
-	- Memory
-	- Arithmetical unit
-	- Control unit
-	- Output
 ---
-### The principles
-- See #neumann-principle
----
 ### Neumann like computer structure
-- CPU
+- a CPU has to have
 	- Control Unit (CU)
 	- Arithmetical and Logical Unit (ALU)
 	- Register Block
-	- Flash Memory
+	- Flash Memory - for cashing
 	- Mathematical Coprocessor
 - Memory
-- Hard Drives
+- Hard storage
 - Peripherals (I/O)
 ---
-### The structure of the computers in use today and the Neumann principles
+### The structure of most computers today
 - Today's machines are following the Neumann principles
 	- Structure
 		- Motherboard